In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 Download this Labeljoy File

-We can now experiment with the multi-selection commands available.
+We can now experiment with the available multiple selection commands.

-If you click the Cut button (top-left button of the highlighted group in the image above), all three elements will disappear: they have been deleted and copied to the Windows Clipboard.
+When you click the Cut button (top-left button of the highlighted group in the image above), all three elements are hidden: they have been deleted and copied to the Windows Clipboard.

 Remember: while editing elements in Labeljoy, you can always go back to the previous editing steps by using the Undo button: